FreddeITsupport98/passtrouhg/README.md

 ### Main goals

+At a high level, `vfio.sh` aims to be a **single, auditable entry‑point** for GPU passthrough host configuration.
+Instead of copy‑pasting pieces from multiple guides (GRUB tweaks, modprobe snippets, systemd units, scripts, audio hacks), this tool assembles them under one orchestrated, interactive flow.

 1. **Bind only the devices you explicitly chose** to `vfio-pci`:
    - The script discovers all GPUs and audio devices with `lspci`.
    - You pick a **guest GPU** (for passthrough) and a **host GPU** (for your desktop).